kragorg/dng/characters/Kragor Grimstride.md

 and began whispering in my dreams— words and images that I could not understand.
-For months these dreams plagued me, until in my darkest hour,
+For months these dreams plagued me, until my darkest hour.
+One night
 I was caught unawares
 by a gang of thugs.
 I struggled to fend them off
 but was brought close to death.
 Feeble and desperate,
 despising my own weakness,
-yet my will to live was as strong as ever.
+my will to live was as strong as ever.
 I screamed into the void
 and surrendered to whatever it was that had been watching me.